liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/03-adding-a-csv-data-source.markdown

 5. Follow instructions for
 [Mapping Contact Data](https://github.com/liferay/liferay-docs/blob/master/discover/analytics-cloud/articles/02-getting-started/04-mapping-contact-data.markdown)
 to map contact data from your CSV file to your Analytics Cloud contact data model.
-Once you’ve mapped the data, click *Next*.
+Once you've mapped the data, click *Next*.

 ![Figure 1: When configuring a CSV file data source, you can describe the data context and view the data to make sure it’s formatted properly.](../../images/configure-csv-data-source.png)